-Standard 105 | Staff Certification and Recertification
+Standard 105 Staff Certification and Recertification

 The North Dakota Peace Officer Standards and Training (P.O.S.T.)
 Board shall determine the North Dakota Correctional Officer Training necessary to achieve North Dakota certification.

-Any person who has completed North Dakota Correctional Officer Training and has not been employed as a North Dakota Correctional Officer for one year or more shall complete North Dakota Correctional Officer Training.
-If a person has not been employed by a correctional facility for less than three years from the date of the person's last North Dakota Correctional Officer Training, then the correctional facility may collaborate with the P.O.S.T.
+- a.
+Any person who has completed North Dakota Correctional Officer Training and terminates correctional officer employment but regains employment within a correctional facility within one year is not required to repeat correctional officer basic training. - b.
+If a person has not been employed by a correctional facility for more than one year but less than three years, then the correctional facility may collaborate with the P.O.S.T.
 Board to identify appropriate refresher training in lieu of the full training.